 Your booth should protect from overhead and environmental contamination.

-Think about the safe flow of food from clean to dirty.
-Protect raw from ready-to-eat foods.
-Protect from customer contamination.
+- Think about the safe flow of food from clean to dirty.
+Keep cooked and raw food separately to avoid cross-contamination.

-Store food off the ground at least 6 inches or in hard-sided totes or coolers with covers.
-Set them on pallets, tables, shelving, etc.
+- Store food off the ground at least 6 inches or in holding containers that are waterproof, non-porous and cleanable.

 You need a plan to deal with liquid and solid waste collected during sampling and food demonstration.

-Provide a garbage container for used sampling containers or utensils for customers to use.
+- Provide a garbage container for used sampling containers or utensils used by customers.

 Checklist for safe food sampling at farmers markets